Bluebeard (song): Release and promotion

 "Bluebeard" was released in February 1993, and an accompanying music video was released to coincide with the release of the single.
 To promote the song, Cocteau Twins made their debut television appearance in the United States, performing the track live on The Tonight Show with Jay Leno.
 Following the original release, the song was digitally remastered and re-released in 2005 as part of the Lullabies to Violaine album, as well as all tracks from Bluebeard being included on the 2018 release Treasure Hiding: The Fontana Years.

-Upon the singles release, it received considerable airplay on radio across Europe where it was added to various B-list playlists to be serviced on national radio broadcasts including in the United Kingdom, Portugal, Sweden and Denmark.
+Upon the single's release, it received considerable airplay on radio across Europe where it was added to various B-list playlists to be serviced on national radio broadcasts including in the United Kingdom, Portugal, Sweden and Denmark.

 An acoustic version of the song was released alongside the song on the CD single release in 1993, where lead singer Elizabeth Fraser appears to curse just at the beginning.
 This was not cut from the final pressing of the CD single release.

 Reception

 The song received generally positive reviews and has since become a fan favourite.
+Sharon O'Connell from Melody Maker wrote, "This, though, brings back the band I gave up on at the time of "Blue Bell Knoll" in one familiar, fulsome swoon of spent dreams, impossible hopes and crushed gold leaf."
 Fraser has previously stated that the song is one of the "darker" songs written and released by the band, and appears to reference the break-up and fragmentation in her and Guthrie's marriage.
 The song reached #33 on the UK Singles Chart on 26 February 1993.

 Music video

 A music video was released to coincide with the release of the single in Europe and the United States where it received moderate play on music channels.
-The video features lead singer Elizabeth Fraser perform the song in front of multiple backdrops that change throughout the video, including a dark background with circle patterns, a red background with brown painted trees as well as a black backdrop with stars which resembles space.
+It was directed by Paul Donnellon and produced by Nick Hirschkon for Digital Pictures.
+The video was released on 7 February 1994 and features computer animation and live action colliding in an under-water environment.
+Lead singer Elizabeth Fraser perform the song in front of multiple backdrops that change throughout the video, including a dark background with circle patterns, a red background with brown painted trees as well as a black backdrop with stars which resembles space.
 Band members Robin Guthrie and Simon Raymonde appear in the video, although never appearing in the same shot as Fraser.
 In the video, Guthrie and Raymonde play their instruments, bass and guitar, respectively.

 Unlike two other Cocteau Twins music videos, "Carolyn's Fingers" and "Heaven or Las Vegas", the music video for "Bluebeard" does not appear on the official 4AD channel on Youtube as of July 2022.
 It is, however, available on the platform through other users, where its most popular views has over half a million views as of July 2022.